RicardoMorim/cf_ai_CloudInterview/README.md

 CloudInterview is a modern, AI-driven platform designed to help developers practice for technical and behavioral interviews.
 It leverages Cloudflare Workers AI to provide real-time voice interaction, coding challenges, and personalized feedback.

+## Demo available

+You can try it out at [CloudInterview](https://cf-ai-cloud-interview.vercel.app/).

+> Simply input the job's information, choose if its a technical or behavioral interview and start the interview!
+> The AI will start talking, and you can answer using your voice after clicking in the microphone button.
+> If its technical interviews, you'll have access to a coding editor and a run button to test and another to submit your code.
+> When you feel like the interview is over, click in the end interview button and wait for the results.

 ## 🚀 Features

 -   **AI Voice Interviewer:** Real-time voice interaction using Cloudflare Whisper (STT) and Llama 3 (LLM).